JimishF/instaUnfollow/README.md

 <hr>
-<b> (Actully this works on anyone's Instagram proile.
+<b> (Actully this works on anyone's Instagram profile.
 Means you can look into my Unfollowers too XD)